OsomePteLtd/principles/src/backend.md

    });
 ```

-1. Test assertions should not verify the results of other jobs.
+1. Test assertions should not verify the results of inner jobs.

 ```typescript
    // bad